rdvcake270/Vivo-V27_5G-Root-GhostLock/README.md

 This is a highly device-specific port.
-The exploit offsets, PAC/KASLR logic, stack geometry, kernel ABI, module metadata, and KernelSU daemon all match the tested iQOO Z9 5G (I2302) and vivo T3 5G (V2334) devices with the kernel above.
+The exploit offsets, PAC/KASLR logic, stack geometry, kernel ABI, module metadata, and KernelSU daemon all match the tested vivo T3 5G (V2231) devices with the kernel above.
 The binaries should not be expected to work on another model, firmware, kernel release, or materially different build; they may abort, freeze, or panic an incompatible device.
 A different device needs its own target profile, source